 Hover over Design on the PicMonkey homepage and choose a blank canvas size.
 We selected 5 x 7 for this image, and then headed to Rotate in the Basic Edits tab to make it a landscape orientation.

-Head to Overlays and use the Add your own button to place the front and the back of the photo together on the canvas.
+Head to Graphics and use the Add your own button to place the front and the back of the photo together on the canvas.
 Save it to your computer as one file.

 3. Crop to include captions